 Splash Zone: Great Seattle-Area Indoor Pools for Families

 Editor's note: Several Seattle-area pools are getting a facelift in 2019 and will be temporarily closed.
-We've noted construction closures below, but reopen dates are tentative.
+We've noted construction closures below -- updated as of October 2019 -- but reopen dates are tentative.
 Check before you go.

 When you can't play outside, it can be tricky to help kids stay active and get their wiggles out.
 The solution?
 Indoor swimming!